 There are many strategic investment opportunities available in the asset class.
 Choosing the right life settlements investment strategy can be quite tricky for many institutional investors.
-Many an investor, new to the game, has unwittingly taken on risks disproportionate to their appetite or missed value opportunities, through simple lack of knowledge.
+Many investors have unwittingly taken on risks disproportionate to their appetite.
+Similarly, they also missed value opportunities, through simple lack of knowledge.

-The life settlements industry over the years has overcome many obstacles to become one of the most innovative and serious investment options available to institutional investors.
-With the presence of large institutional investors in the market it is no secret that the asset class is set for growth.
+The life settlements industry has overcome many obstacles.
+Meanwhile becoming one of the most innovative strategic investment opportunities.
+It is no secret that the life settlements asset class is set for growth.

-For many institutional investors pursuing a diversified sources of return, life settlements is a perfect fit, in their alternative investment strategy where the returns are uncorrelated with the performance of the rest of their portfolio.
+For many institutional investors pursuing diversified sources of return, life settlements are a perfect fit, in their alternative investment strategy where the returns are uncorrelated with the performance of the rest of their portfolio.

 When it comes to implementing the investment into your portfolio there are a number of methods for investing in the life settlements market.

 Direct Investment/Physical Ownership of Life Policies